Enjoy a Hands-on Weaving Retreat with Handwoven and Little Looms!

-All accommodations, breakfasts, lunches, dinners, classes, materials fees, shopping marketplace, and evening events are included, but space is limited.
-Don’t miss this worry-free weaving retreat!
+Don’t miss this worry-free weaving getaway!
+All accommodations, breakfasts, lunches, dinners, classes, marketplace access, and evening events are included, but space is limited.

-What could be better than stepping away from everyday life in favor of four days of weaving with like-minded old and new friends?
-Weave Together with Handwoven and Little Looms is a retreat where you can expand or sharpen your weaving skills on multi-shaft, pin, inkle, tapestry, and rigid-heddle looms.
+Take a break from your everyday life at the Weave Together with Handwoven and Little Looms retreat, where you’ll learn and weave alongside old and new friends alike.
+Here’s your chance to expand or sharpen your weaving skills on multi-shaft, pin, inkle, tapestry, and rigid-heddle looms.

 What Are Past Attendees Saying?